Beach, Family, Malaysia, Singapore Weekends

 Where to stay on Desaru Coast

 While in Desaru, you’d be spending most of your time within the resort, so you will want to choose the one that you’ll enjoy the most!
+Desaru Coast is brand new and only started to operate in 2019.
+In Desaru Coast, there are four 5-star resorts:

 1. Anantara Desaru Coast Resort

 Anantara Desaru Coast Resort was opened in December 2019.
 Given they started operating just before COVID, the facilities are still very much new and not dated at all.
 They have a swimming pool directly next to the beach and direct beach access.
-Having visited the other resorts (except One&Only) I personally think Anantara is the best option out of the 3.
+Having visited the other resorts (except The Sireya) I personally think Anantara is the best option out of the 3.

 Desaru Coast Travel Guide